DynastyElvis/laragigs/README.md

 # LaraGigs app
-Laragigs is an App that gives a platform users to Register and post their Laravel projects Gigs and other users can view the available jobs and get intouch.
+Laragigs is an App that gives a platform users to Register and post their Laravel Projects Gigs and other users can view the available jobs and get intouch.

 ## Usage

 ### Database Setup
 This app uses MySQL.
 To use something different, open up config/Database.php and change the default driver.